cjshelton/portfolio/src/blog-posts/2020-12-31-using-joi-for-javasacript -model-validation/index.md

 To preface this blog post, it is worth being clear on terminology around typing.

 There are two ways to describe the typing of a language - whether it is statically or dynamically typed, and whether it is strongly or weakly typed.
-JavaScript is both statically typed and weakly typed.
+JavaScript is both dynamically typed and weakly typed.

 The difference between them is often misunderstood, but below is my understanding of the terminology: